-As with other forms of “renewable” energy, where the source of fuel is virtually limitless and free, it is the total cost of generation rather than the efficiency that really matters.
-One may therefore conclude that the bi-metal electrodes are the fuel and would need to be added into the calculation.
+As with other forms of “renewable” energy, where the source of fuel is virtually limitless, it is the total cost of generation rather than the efficiency that really matters.
+It would be logical to conclude that the bi-metal electrodes are the fuel and would need to be added into the calculation.

 Within all electrolysis cells the anode electrode is eventually consumed.
 Therefore one may conclude that within a galvanic arrangement the metals providing the galvanic energy would consume rapidly.
 However this is not the case in this application.

 The technology does not require expensive and scarce metals such as platinum, ruthenium or iridium used in most PEM type electrolysers.
-The electrodes are made from low-cost and abundant metals
+The electrodes are made from low-cost and abundant metals.
+PDF DOWNLOAD

-Pure hydrogen is generated.
-In conventional electrolysis including HHO the Anode is a solid metal plate that oxidizes the oxygen ion forming a bubble of oxygen gas.
-Within the electro-chemical process of this cell, the by-product is very hungry for oxygen ions and consumes ALL the oxygen produced in the process.
+Pure hydrogen is produced.
+In conventional electrolysis the Anode is a solid metal plate that oxidises the hydroxide ion forming a bubble of oxygen gas.
+Within the electro-chemical process of this cell, the pre-conditioned electrolyte reduces the oxygen ions and releases the H2 ion from the hydroxide.
 The Oxygen ion forms a covalent bonds with this Anodic bi-product which in turn is removed with liquid circulation.

 We have confirmed the gas quality with: 1/ Oxygen line flow sensors, 2/ Ignition testing 3/ Chemical testing for other impurities and 4/ Direct feed to a PEM Fuel Cell (PEMFC).
 A PEMFC is very sensitive to impure gas and the performance would drop off should the hydrogen not be 99.99% pure.
 We achieve a steady 1.73% higher voltage with a 50% load on the PEMFC.
 (1.73% higher than hydrogen feed from a PEM Electrolyser with a rated 99.99% purity. both gasses were at the same temperature).
 These results are matched each time we run a three hour test.
 We have run enough tests on the PEMFC to be convinced that the output hydrogen is extremely pure.

-It is also to be noted that the hydrogen is more pure than that obtained from reformation, which inherently has a carbon-monoxide (CO) contamination content as high as 2% in some cases.
+It is also to be noted that this green hydrogen is more pure than brown and blue hydrogen obtained from reformation, which inherently has a carbon-monoxide (CO) contamination content.

 The only active item consumed in the H2IL method of renewable energy is metal electrodes.
 These decompose naturally over a very long period of time within the process.
 Breaking down into minute particles that can eventually be recycled or put back into the earth in the same non-toxic form as when they were first mined.